-The Council will continue to provide assistance to local governments and development authorities in securing grant funds to accommodate industrial and business growth.
+The Council will continue to provide assistance to local governments and economic development organizations in securing grant funds to accommodate industrial and business growth.
 Council staff will also prepare economic impact analyses identifying the multiplier effect on employment, income and ad valorem revenue of economic development projects.